 CONCLUSIONS

 Knowledge of the antimicrobialresistance patterns and resistance genes of bacterialpathogens in a geographical area is important forcontrol and surveillance of antibiotic resistance.
 Theresults of the present study revealed that MDR washighly prevalent.
-In addition, the carbapenems and amino glycosides were found to be themost active antimicrobial agents in vitro.Based on the results obtained in the present study,TEM was highly prevalent among other types ofESBLs genes.
+In addition, the carbapenems and amino glycosides were found to be themost active antimicrobial agents in vitro.Based on the results obtained in the present study,TEM was highly prevalent among other types ofESBLs genes….

 ACKNOWLEDGMENTS